databrickslabs/dbldatagen/docs/source/multi_table_data.rst

    display(df_customers)

-Now lets model our device events
+Now let's model our device events
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Generating `master-detail` style data is one of the key challenges in data generation for join ready data.